 My top pick for the best woodworking marking gauge is this combination gauge from Robert Larson.
 It might not have all the bells and whistles of more expensive wheel gauges, but for the price it’s unbeatable.

 It features a traditional beechwood design with brass plates and hardened pins.
 Since it’s a combination gauge, it has two pins on one side for marking mortise and tenon joints and one pin on the other for standard marking.

 This versatility makes it the ideal choice for woodworkers who don’t yet have a gauge.
 It will cover a wide variety of tasks as you improve your skills.

 The only potential downside is the plastic thumbscrew, which might not fit the aesthetic craftsman are used to.
-It will hold the stem just fine in normal work, but if it really bothers you I recommend replacing it with a nice brass threaded insert and thumbscrew.

 2. WoodRiver wheel marking gauge

 ✔️ Attractive design

 ✔️ Sharp, precise cuts

 Wheel gauges are the latest and greatest type of marking gauge to come out, and this model from the trusted American brand Woodcraft is a fantastic choice.